raae/queen.raae.codes/src/content/landing/index.md

     content: posts
 ---

-**🏴‍☠️ Welcome aboard!** I'm Queen Raae.
+I'm Queen Raae.
 I write about web dev, AI, and building a joyful indie business.
 Subscribe below and explore what's on deck.

 [Learn more about me →](/about/)